 the math now.

 If you are currently on Plus and B2B was a meaningful part of why, this is the moment to check whether the rest of your Plus usage still justifies the price.
-Maybe it does, checkout customization, scripts and functions, scale, support, those are real Plus reasons.
+Maybe it does.
+Checkout customization, Shopify Functions, scale, dedicated support: those are real Plus reasons.
 But if B2B was carrying the case, the April change just removed it, and you owe yourself an honest review.

 And if you have been holding off on adding a wholesale channel because Plus felt like too big a leap, that barrier is gone.
 You can launch B2B on the plan you are on, prove the channel, and only consider Plus when catalog count or complexity actually forces the question.
 That is a far healthier order of operations, and it is exactly the under-used revenue I keep pointing brands toward.
 I make the full case for it in B2B as the hidden revenue channel.

 The bottom line: as of April 2026, B2B is no longer a reason to be on Plus for most brands.
-Run the two questions, count your catalogs and your real complexity, and let the answer pick the plan.
+Run the two questions, count your catalogs and your real complexity, and let the answer pick the plan; if you want the fee math done for you, find the right Shopify plan for your numbers first.
 Start with how B2B works without Plus, make sure you are not leaving wholesale money behind in the hidden revenue channel, and if you are still weighing the upgrade, read when moving to Plus is actually the right call.

 Plus is a real decision again, not a default.